SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Do you think Pinkie likes me?"

-"I don't know, but she seemed really excited about you two being closer from this."
+"I don't know, but she seemed really excited about you two being closer from this experience."

-"Okay, I'll think it through."
+"Okay, I'll think about it."

 "Thank you, for her sake."